jrzaurin/pytorch-widedeep/README.md

 [SAINT: Improved Neural Networks for Tabular Data via Row Attention and Contrastive Pre-Training](https://arxiv.org/abs/2106.01342).
 6. **FT-Transformer**: details on the FT-Transformer can be found in [Revisiting Deep Learning Models for Tabular Data](https://arxiv.org/abs/2106.11959).
-7. **TabFasfFormer**: adaptation of the FastFormer for tabular data.
+7. **TabFastFormer**: adaptation of the FastFormer for tabular data.
 Details on the Fasformer can be found in
 [FastFormers: Highly Efficient Transformer Models for Natural Language Understanding](https://arxiv.org/abs/2010.13382)
 8. **TabPerceiver**: adaptation of the Perceiver for tabular data.
 Details on